How to build an igloo

 Here’s a breakdown how to make an igloo with ICEBOX® igloo maker:

 1. The Snow: Obviously, the key ingredient you need to create an igloo is snow!
 However, the quality of the snow affects the building process.
 Typically, you need the dense snow that lies beneath the top-most layer to build a solid igloo.
-However, when using the ICEBOX® igloo maker, just pack whatever snow you have ICEBOX® mold and you will instantly create the perfect block of snow for building.
+However, when using the ICEBOX® igloo maker, just pack whatever snow you have into the ICEBOX® mold and you will instantly create the perfect block of snow for building.

 5. The Doorway: Digging a tunnel at the bottom of your igloo is the best way to keep the cold out but you can also use a cut out a door, if you prefer.
 Cutting a door out of the wall and adding the cold trap will also hold your heat inside.